FAQ

 Q: How does activation of the muscle help muscle movement?

-Tightness causes a limited range of motion (ROM) with joint movement.
-When the weaker muscles are engaged and activated, clear communication between the brain and the muscles allows for the following to occur: stability in the joint, tight muscles relax because all muscles are doing what they should be, an increase in ROM, joint motion is more balanced, limits of wear and tear on joint surfaces, passive structures such as ligaments are at less risk of strain, fewer injuries and setbacks occur.
+Muscles move the bones.
+If there is dysfunctional communication between the muscles and the brain, the muscles are not working as they should.
+This results in tightness and limited range of motion (ROM) to create joint stability.
+MAT, specifically, cleans up the communication between the brain and the muscles and allows for the following to occur: stability in the joint, tight muscles are able to relax because all muscles are doing what they should be, ROM increases, decreases arthritic pain and wear and tear on joint surfaces, passive structures such as ligaments are at less risk of strain, decreases injuries and healing time.

 Q: What do I wear to an appointment for MAT?

-For more accessible assessment and motion during the treatment, wear comfortable clothing similar to what you would wear during a workout session.
+Wear comfortable clothing similar to what you would wear during a workout session for more accessible assessment and motion during the treatment.

-Q: How is MAT different from Active Release Techniques (A.R.T.) that my Chiropractor does?
+Q: How is MAT different from Active Release Techniques (A.R.T.) that my Chiropractor uses?

 A.R.T. treatments focus on addressing the belly of the muscle that is tight or painful.
 The chiropractor will apply pressure to the belly of the tight muscle while you move through the range of motion that the muscle offers, which relaxes the tense muscles.

-The MAT process works with the weak muscles and at the attachment sites where the communication between the Central Nervous System (CNS) and the muscular system is the greatest.
+The MAT process works with weak muscles and at the attachment sites where the communication between the central nervous system (CNS) and the muscular system is the greatest.
 This introduces new input, which re-educates the weaker muscles with the movement role(s), eliminates movement compensations, instills a safe range of motion, and allows tight muscles to relax naturally.

 Q: Should I do MAT instead of chiropractic or massage?

 Every modality has a place in the ongoing process of caring for and healing our bodies.
 Additionally, everybody responds differently to all modalities.
 MAT is an excellent adjunct to any Chiropractic work because a MAT Specialist can assist in re-educating the muscular system, allowing the muscles around the adjusted joint(s) to be more responsive and stable in the new alignment.
-This increases the longevity of the adjustments and increases the joint’s threshold for stress.
-You should find out what your body responds best to MAT and massage, chiropractic and acupuncture, or any combination of treatments.
+This increases the longevity of the adjustments and increases the joint and muscles’ threshold for stress.
+You should find out what your body responds best to: MAT and massage, chiropractic and acupuncture, or any combination of treatments.

 Q: Does it hurt?